MuzafferDemirhan/wealthflow/README.md

 ## What is this?

-WealthFlow connects your bank accounts, tracks your spending with ML-powered categorization, and monitors your investment portfolio — all in one place.
+WealthFlow connects your bank accounts, tracks your spending with ML-powered categorization and monitors your investment portfolio in one place.
 Built with a PSD2-compliant Open Banking integration, it targets the European financial ecosystem (Poland and EU).

 **Core features:**
 -  Bank account connection via Open Banking (Plaid / Nordigen)